Celebrating cooking’s great woman, Julia Child.

-Sunday is International Women’s Day: a day to celebrate women, their achievements, and to draw attention to women’s equality.
-In the cooking field, perhaps no woman has been a greater or more long-standing figure of trail-blazing achievement than Julia Child.
+In the cooking field, perhaps no woman has been a greater figure of trail-blazing achievement than Julia Child.
 But how much do you know about her?
-Here are 7 facts about Julia Child you probably did not know.
+Here are seven facts about Julia Child you probably did not know.

-But here are 7 facts you should know about Julia Child.
+But here are 7 facts you should know about the great Julia Child.

-2. Her O.S.S. work was even more high-level than you thought.
+2. Julia Child’s O.S.S. work was even more high-level than you thought.

-Julia’s highest position withe the O.S.S.
+Julia Child’s highest position withe the O.S.S.
 (Office of Strategic Services, a precursor to today’s C.I.A.) was Chief of the O.S.S.
 Registry.
-With her top secret security clearance, she knew every message going in and out of her station, and beyond.
+With Julia’s top secret security clearance, she knew every message going in and out of her station, and beyond.
 She also worked on a research project developing shark repellant — key because sharks would sometimes detonate undersea explosives meant for German U-boats.

-3. She was a big supporter of Planned Parenthood.
+3. Julia Child was a big supporter of Planned Parenthood.

 In the early 1980s, she led fund-raising cooking lessons, and authored a nationwide pledge letter that read, “Few politicians will take the risk of publicly supporting either contraception or abortion—and who is ‘for abortion’ anyway?
 We are concerned with freedom of choice.”